 Table 6 shows the outputs for Toggle Bit I on DQ6.
-Refer to Figure 6 shows the toggle bit algorithm and to Figure 18 in the "AC Characteristics" section for the timing diagrams.
+Figure 6 shows the toggle bit algorithm.
+Figure 18 in the "AC Characteristics" section shows the toggle bit timing diagrams.
 Figure 19 shows the differences between DQ2 and DQ6 in graphical form.
-See also the subsection on "DQ2: Toggle Bit II".
+See also the subsection on DQ2: Toggle Bit II.